-Each Tweet featured the hashtagged-term, #firehdx, which will allow anyone who cares to follow the conversation surrounding the release on Social Media by conducting a search for this exact term, #firehdx, on Twitter, and now on other sites via Google, which I wrote about last week.
-All of the Tweets and other Social Media updates with that hashtag will appear when #firehdx is searched.
+Each Tweet featured the hashtagged term, #firehdx, which allowed anyone who cared to follow the conversation surrounding the release on social media by conducting a search for this exact term, #firehdx, on Twitter, and now on other sites via Google, which I wrote about when Google announced they were making hashtags searchable.
+All of the Tweets and other social media updates with that hashtag appeared when #firehdx was searched.

 The author of the article, Matthew Schwartz, questions whether Amazon put enough personality into the Tweets.
-It surprises me they didn’t use more personality as Amazon’s Kindle Fire definitely has personality.
+It surprised me they didn’t use more personality as Amazon’s Kindle Fire definitely has personality.

 “Indeed, the tweets have a decidedly icy feel to them and could have included a zippy quote or two from one of Kindle’s senior managers regarding the product’s consumer benefits.”